The Benefits of Group Therapy in Substance Abuse Treatment

 When individuals in group therapy share their stories and journeys, it helps dispel the notion that addiction is a solitary struggle.
 By witnessing others’ progress and growth, participants can feel empowered and motivated to persevere in their own recovery journey.

-See also Addressing Body Image Issues in Mental Health Care
+See also Overcoming Obstacles in Accessing Behavioral Health Care

 Listening to different perspectives and experiences in group therapy can also challenge preconceived notions and biases.
 It encourages individuals to question their own beliefs and opens their minds to new possibilities for recovery.